Ventria Bioscience

 Ventria Bioscience is a biotech company with a focus on human nutrition and human therapeutics.
 The company was established in 1993 in Colorado.
-The company's core technology is a genetically modified crop-based protein production system (also called a "pharming" system) called ExpressTec.
+The company's core technology is a genetically modified crop-based protein production system (also called a "pharming" system or 'biopharming') called ExpressTec.
+They have also made applications to grow rice with human genes.

 ExpressTec uses self-pollinating crops such as rice and barley to minimize the risk of gene flow normally associated with transgenic plants.
 Plant-produced proteins also offer advantages for cell culture and bioprocessing use because they replace animal derived components, which have become unpopular due to concerns about prion contamination.

 Facilities

 Ventria's corporate headquarters is in Denver, Colorado, with additional facilities in Kansas.
 On September 29, 2006, Kansas officials announced an agreement to bring Ventria’s new bioprocessing facility to Junction City, Kansas.
-Kansas Governor Kathleen Sebelius was very supportive of the agreement and was quoted as stating "I welcome Ventria Bioscience to Kansas and look forward to their contributions to the health of children worldwide."
+Kansas Governor Kathleen Sebelius was supportive of the agreement and was quoted as stating "I welcome Ventria Bioscience to Kansas and look forward to their contributions to the health of children worldwide."
 The effort to attract Ventria to Kansas involved a number of players, including Governor Kathleen Sebelius, Secretary of Agriculture Adrian Polansky, The Kansas Department of Commerce, Junction City and Geary County, Kansas Technology Enterprise Corporation (KTEC), KansasBIO, Kansas State University, and Kansas Farm Bureau.

+Divisions and Subsidiaries

+In 2009, Ventria Bioscience launched InVitria, a division focused on developing and commercializing animal-free cell culture supplements and reagents for the biotechnology and life sciences industries.
+InVitria's products, including recombinant proteins like human albumin and lactoferrin, are designed to replace animal-derived components in cell culture media.
+These products are used in various applications, such as cellular therapy, vaccines, medical devices, and regenerative medicine, providing more consistent, ethical, and safe alternatives for research and production in the biopharmaceutical field.

 Markets and products

+Human health, cell culture and biomanufacturing, and zoonotic disease are the three targeted markets for Ventria's products.

 As of 2012 Ventria is developing six therapeutic products: